alexcrichton/rfcs/text/0000-macros-1.1.md

   this syntax as well, but it's unclear whether we have a concrete enough idea in mind to implement today.

-* Instead of passing around `&mut MacroContext` we could allow for storage of compiler data structures in thread-local-storage.
+* Instead of passing around `&mut Context` we could allow for storage of compiler data structures in thread-local-storage.
 This would avoid threading around an extra parameter and perhaps wouldn't lose too much flexibility.